tmazza316/Task/README.md

 At this point you should be able to run your project and toggle tasks directly from the tasks list.
 Test your app.
 Make sure there are no bugs.
 Do not forget to test persistence.
 If you have any issues, spend 20 minutes debugging, and then send a message via the queue channel.

 # Copyright
 Copyright © 2020 Strayer University.
 Unauthorized use and/or duplication of this material without express and written permission from Strayer University is strictly prohibited.
-To see Devmountain's privacy policy, please vistit https://devmountain.com/privacy
+To see Devmountain's privacy policy, please visit https://devmountain.com/privacy